-- 1. Connect with Database Tool (GuiDBEdit Tool) (see sk13009) to Security Management Server. - 2.
-In the top left pane, to Network Objects > network\objects. - 3.
-In the top right pane, select the Security Gateway / cluster object. - 4.
-In the bottom pane, change the value of apply resolving mechanism to SR to false. - 5.
+- Close all SmartConsole windows connected to the Management Server. - 2.
+Connect with Database Tool (GuiDBEdit Tool) to the Management Server. - 3.
+In the top left pane, to Network Objects > network_objects. - 4.
+In the top right pane, select the Security Gateway / cluster object. - 5.
+In the bottom pane, change the value of apply resolving mechanism to SR to false. - 6.
 In the bottom pane, edit the ip resolution mechanism attribute to determine how remote access clients resolve the IP address of the local Security Gateway.
-Add one of the following: - mainIpVpn Always use the main IP address specified in the IP Address field on the General Properties page of the Security Gateway
+Select one of the these: - mainIpVpn Always use the main IP address specified in the IP Address field on the General Properties page of the Security Gateway

-- singleIpVpn The VPN tunnel is created with the Security Gateway using an IP address set in single VPN IP RA - singleNATIpVPN The VPN tunnel is created using a NATed IP address set in single VPN IP RA - topologyCalc Calculate the IP address used for the VPN tunnel by network topology based on the location of the remote peer - oneTimeProb Use one time probing to determine which link will be used. - ongoingProb Use ongoing probing to determine which link will be used. - 6.
-In the bottom pane, edit these parameters if you are using ongoing or one time probing: - interface resolving ha primary if The primary IP address used for one-time / ongoing probing. - use interface IP Set the value "true" if all IP addresses defined in topology tab should be probed.
-Set the value "false" if the manual list of IP addresses should be probed. - available VPN IP list A List of IP addresses that should be probed.
-(This list is used only if the value of use interface IP is false). - 7.
-Save changes (File menu > Save All). - 8.
+- singleIpVpn The VPN tunnel is created with the Security Gateway using an IP address set in single VPN IP RA - singleNATIpVPN The VPN tunnel is created using a NATed IP address set in single VPN IP RA - topologyCalc Calculate the IP address used for the VPN tunnel by network topology based on the location of the remote peer - Note -Probing is not supported for Remote Access VPN.
+Do not select oneTimeProb or ongoingProb. - Save changes (File menu > Save All). - 8.
 Close the Database Tool (GuiDBEdit Tool). - 9.
+Connect with SmartConsole to the Management Server. - 10.
 In SmartConsole, install the Access Policy on the Security Gateway / cluster object.